 Tips for Maintaining and Improving Your Oral Health

 Brush twice a day with a toothbrush with soft bristles.
 You may also benefit from using an electric toothbrush.

-Clean between your teeth once a day with floss or another interdental cleaner.
+Clean between your teeth once a day with floss or another flossing tool.

 If you wear full or partial dentures, remember to clean them on a daily basis.
 Take your dentures out of your mouth for at least four hours every day.
 It’s best to remove them at night.

 Drink tap water.
 Since most contains fluoride, it helps prevent tooth decay no matter how old you are.

 Quit smoking.
 Besides putting you at greater risk for lung and other cancers, smoking increases problems with gum disease, tooth decay and tooth loss.

 Visit your dentist.
 Visit your dentist regularly for a complete dental check-up.

 By adopting healthy oral habits at home, making smart choices about diet and lifestyle, and seeking regular dental care, you can help your teeth last a lifetime—whether you have your natural teeth, implants or wear dentures.